 Many women have more complex GYN concerns and health conditions that may need medical management, treatment or inpatient or outpatient surgery.
-Dr. Burt can help you with the following conditions:
+Our care team can help you with the following conditions:

 - Abnormal Bleeding – Abnormal bleeding can have many causes, including structural issues or hormonal disregulation.
-Dr. Burt can diagnose and manage abnormal bleeding through exams and simple tests.
+We can diagnose and manage abnormal bleeding through exams and simple tests.

 - Endometriosis – Endometriosis is a condition in which tissue that normally is located within the uterus grows on other organs in the body.
 This condition can be painful for women, and in some cases, may make it difficult to conceive.
 There are many ways to manage endometriosis, including pain medication, fertility medication, and/or hormone therapy.